Driver Instructor Training Frequently Asked Questions

 What's the maximum number of points I can have on my licence?

 You should have no more than 5 penalty points, although the Registrar will consider each application individually in cases where there are more (usually up to a maximum of 6).

 How do you find a good training organisation?
-There are lots of them out there!
+Why do some say ORDIT and others don’t?

-Unfortunately many people have wasted their time and money by training with very poor instructor training organisations, with nothing to show for their money and efforts.
+Unfortunately, many people have wasted their time and money by training with very poor instructor training organisations with nothing to show for their money and efforts.
 Many are simply driving instructors themselves having a go at it.
 Do not confuse an ORDIT Trainer with a driving instructor they are totally different jobs and require totally different skills.
 Many trainers do not have a proper selection process and it can be usually no more than a chat or a drive around the block, the main criteria for selection being that you have the money to pay for the course!
 High-pressure sales tactics with so-called "offers" are all used to entice you.
 Make sure they are at least authorised and assessed by the Driving Standards Agency (DSA) and are on the ORDIT Register (Official Register of Driving Instructor Trainers).
-Check out facilities, instructors, and course material.
+Check out facilities, trainers, speak to those who have trained with the organisation or are currently training with them.
+Don’t simply trust the sales pitch and the glossy literature.
 Most of all find out exactly what you get for your money.
-How many of your hours are in classroom as opposed to in car?
-What is the training ratio 1:1 or 2:1 or 3:1, some offer up to 50% of Part 3 training in a classroom with class sizes of 10 - 12 students.
+How many of your hours are in classroom, or e-learning watching videos etc as opposed to in car?
+What is the training ratio 1:1 or 2:1 or 3:1, some offer up to 50% of Part 3 training as E-Learning!

 Do they offer refunds for training not undertaken?
 What happens if you fail?
 They should encourage you to speak to past and current course attendees.
 This will soon let you know if quality training backs up the glossy marketing.